toshan-luktuke/stock-market-analyser/README.md

 ### Linear regression models

-STEP 1: pull the `ml-dev` branch onto your local machine
+1. Pull the `ml-dev` branch onto your local machine

 ```
 $ git switch ml-dev
 ```

-STEP 2: Once inside your text-editor, open the linear_reg_model.py file inside `Model` folder.
+2. Once inside your text-editor, open the linear_reg_model.py file inside `Model` folder.
 At the end of the file call the `find_r` function

 ```
 # At the file saving part edit the name of the file path as the code name of the stock.